Health OutcomesMortality rates, rates of disease, notable changes, and disparities in the health of Central Indiana older populations.

 Are changes large enough to be statistically meaningful?
 The pale dots represent the range of our estimate.
 Changes in female rates are probably not statistically meaningful because the estimate ranges overlap.
 For male rates, the change between 2009 and 2014 is probably statistically meaningful.

-“Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and, eventually, the ability to carry out the simplest tasks.”27 It is the most common cause of dementia28 among older adults, but it is not a normal part of aging.29
+“Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and, eventually, the ability to carry out the simplest tasks.”29 It is the most common cause of dementia30 among older adults, but it is not a normal part of aging.31

 The prevalence of Alzheimer’s disease in the U.S. is increasing.
 An estimated 5.8 million Americans age 65 and older are living with Alzheimer’s disease.
-By 2050, the number of Americans age 65 and older with Alzheimer’s dementia is projected to reach 13.8 million, an almost 137% increase from 2020.
-While death due to other chronic conditions that impact the older adult population has either decreased or remained steady, death due to Alzheimer’s disease has increased notably becoming the sixth leading cause of death in 2019.30
+By 2050, the number of Americans age 65 and older with Alzheimer’s dementia is projected to reach 13.8 million, increasing 137 percent from 2020.
+While death due to other chronic conditions that impact the older adult population has either decreased or remained steady, death due to Alzheimer’s disease has increased.
+It was the fifth leading cause of death in Central Indiana in 2020.32

 Drug Overdose Deaths

-Racial and ethnic disparities in drug overdose deaths persist.31 Since 2012, the rates of drug overdose deaths in Indiana have generally been higher for Blacks than for Whites.
+Racial and ethnic disparities in drug overdose deaths persist.33 Nationally, disparities worsened between 2019 and 2020, when the overdose death rate rose 30% for Black older adults and 17 percent for White older adults.
+This is also reflected locally, where the drug overdose death rate is more than twice as high for Black older adults as for White.
 To learn more about factors that influence higher rates of opioid-related deaths among Black older adults, please read ‘Highlighting Equity’ below.

 Opioid Use Disorder

 Opioid use disorder (OUD) is defined as a problematic pattern of opioid use that leads to serious impairment or distress.
 The use of prescription opioids is considerably higher in older age groups due to multiple chronic conditions leading to chronic pain.
-As such, this age group is at a higher risk of developing OUD due to availability of prescription opioids and increased vulnerability due to overall health conditions.
-While deaths due to prescription opioids contributed to 32% of all the opioid overdose deaths, this was a decrease of 14% from 2017 to 2018.
+As such, this age group is at a higher risk of developing OUD due to availability of prescription opioids and increased vulnerability resulting from overall health conditions.

-In Central Indiana, opioid overdose has resulted in increasing death rates in age 55 and older across all races from 2009 to 2018.
-However, the death rates are consistently higher for Blacks when compared with Whites.
-These racial disparities were also observed throughout the state.
+In Central Indiana, opioid overdose has resulted in increasing death rates in age 55 and older across all races from 2010 to 2020.
+Between 2010 and 2015, the average opioid overdose death rate was 2.7 per 100,000 older adults.
+Between 2016 and 2020, that rate had climbed to an average of 10.5 per 100,000 older adults.
+Death rates are consistently higher for Black older adults than White older adults.
+These racial disparities were also observed statewide.

 Alzheimer’s death rates are increasing quickly among those 85 or older.